-A stockholder who wishes to submit a proposal or nominate a candidate to serve as a director for consideration at the 2023 Annual Meeting of Stockholders outside the processes of Rule 14a-8 under the Exchange Act and therefore will not be included in the proxy statement for such meeting must timely deliver a written notice in accordance with the requirements, including eligibility and information required in such notice, set forth in our Amended and Restated Bylaws.
-To be timely, such written notice must be received by the Secretary of Pulmonx, 700 Chesapeake Drive, Redwood City, California 94063, not later than the close of business on February 25, 2023, nor earlier than the close of business on January 26, 2023.
-In the event that next year's annual meeting is not scheduled to occur within 30 days of May 26, 2023 (the anniversary of the Annual Meeting), the written notice must be received (i) not earlier than the close of business on the 120th day prior to such annual meeting and (ii) not later than the close of business on the later of the 90th day prior to such annual meeting, the 10th day following the day on which public announcement of the date of such meeting is first made.
+A stockholder who wishes to submit a proposal or nominate a candidate to serve as a director for consideration at the 2024 Annual Meeting of Stockholders outside the processes of Rule 14a-8 under the Exchange Act and therefore will not be included in the proxy statement for such meeting must timely deliver a written notice in accordance with the requirements, including eligibility and information required in such notice, set forth in our Amended and Restated Bylaws.
+To be timely, such written notice must be received by the Secretary of Pulmonx Corporation, 700 Chesapeake Drive, Redwood City, California 94063, not later than the close of business on February 17, 2024, nor earlier than the close of business on January 18, 2024.
+In the event that next year's annual meeting is not scheduled to occur within 30 days of May 17, 2024 (the anniversary of the Annual Meeting), the written notice must be received (i) not earlier than the close of business on the 120th day prior to such annual meeting and (ii) not later than the close of business on the 120th day prior to such annual meeting, the 10th day following the day on which public announcement of the date of such meeting is first made.